-In addition to assigning IP addresses, DHCP servers also provide relevant parameters, known as DHCP options.
-Clients can send their own options as part of the request.
+In addition to assigning IP addresses, these servers also provide relevant parameters, known as DHCP options.
 The Internet Assigned Numbers Authority (IANA), the global coordinator of IP addresses, defines available DHCP parameters.

 Options number in the hundreds.
-Basic ones include how long the IP address can be used—known as the lease time—the default gateway, its subnet mask, and its DNS server.
+Key among them is how long the IP address can be used—known as the lease time.
+They also include the default gateway, its subnet mask, and its DNS server.

-- IP networking uses a subnet mask to separate the host address and the network address portions of a DHCP IP address.
-This helps devices know which addresses are local and which need to be sent via the local router.
+- IP networking uses a subnet mask to separate the host address and the network address portions of an IP address.

 Dynamic IP addressing with DHCP

-DHCP assignment of IP addresses happens dynamically within a given address range.
-This means that a device connected to the network doesn’t have a forever address unless the address is reserved specifically for that device.
+The assignment of IP addresses happens dynamically within a given address range.
+As a result, a device connected to the network doesn’t have a forever address.
 The IP address can periodically change as its lease time expires unless the lease is successfully renewed.
-DHCP servers also have a defined range of IP addresses they can assign.

-For services that always need to be on, a static IP address is often a better option than a dynamic one.
+For services that always need to be on, a static IP address is often a better option.
 Corporate enterprises commonly use static IP addresses for hardware like mail servers.
 Certainly, a DHCP server should have a static IP address.